 Time: 10-15 minutes to trim the beans and chop the onions, one to two hours to saute the onions, 10-15 minutes to cook the beans.

-String beans have a hard time absorbing flavors b/c of its tight waxy skin, so, the trick is to soak them in a salt bath in order to get the tight cellulose walls to open up, which will allow flavors to be absorbed.
-Here’s the best way to cook string beans …
+Green beans have a hard time absorbing flavors b/c of its tight waxy skin, so, the trick is to soak them in a salt bath in order to get the tight cellulose walls to open up, which will allow flavors to be absorbed.
+Here’s the best way to cook green beans …

 1. Wash the beans and remove the stems.
 Remove the tails only if they are wilting and/or are turning dark/black.

 2. Soak the beans in enough water to cover.
 Add 2 tsp sea salt to the water and stir well, let sit for at least one hour, then drain the salt water.
 FYI – I would use the salt water in the future – for soaking the zucchinis, or soaking kale or other dark green leafy vegetable, or use the water in a soup.
-I have more biochemical info to share about the salt bath process, yet feel I need to put my attention to writing the recipe.
-Let me know if you want more info about this technique, I’d be happy to share.
+Alternatively, blanch the green beans for 3 minutes in a pot with 4-6 cups boiling water.

 - 2 tbs coconut oil